-The fruits can only be harvested from the boat twice a year between November and January and between March and May when the water levels allow, which is very hard work and under time pressure.
+The fruits can only be harvested by our producers from the boat twice a year between November and January and between March and May when the water levels allow, which is very hard work and under time pressure.

 Our Peruvian partners also plant more easily accessible shrubs inland in order to cover the increasing demand and to guarantee a relatively good availability.

 The shrubs are collected in ice boxes and transported straight to the production facility in order to preserve the valuable constituents of the freshly harvested Camu-Camu.